signalfx/splunk-otel-go/docs/troubleshooting.md

 ### Missing some spans from a service

-If you see traces from your service in the Splunk Observability Platform missing spans, you likely need to configure the `BatchSpanProcessor`.
+If you see traces from your service in Splunk Observability Cloud that missing spans, you likely need to configure the `BatchSpanProcessor`.
 First, verify spans are being dropped by [enabling debug logging](#enable-debug-logging).
 This should produce a log message like the